Stop Foreclosure in Atlanta, Georgia

 process will have to stop so that the trustee can determine if your property

-then your mortgage company will be free to foreclose.
-The mortgage company
+to warrant liquidation, your mortgage company will be free to foreclose.

 Chapter 13 Bankruptcy to Stop Foreclosure